Standards

 | ETSI EN 319 122-1 | CAdES baseline signatures | Detached .p7s seals for non-PDF documents |

-| ETSI EN 319 132-1 | PAdES baseline signatures | Embedded signatures inside sealed PDFs |
+| ETSI EN 319 142-1 | PAdES baseline signatures and profiles | Embedded signatures inside sealed PDFs, with embedded RFC 3161 timestamp |

-| ETSI EN 319 401 | General policy requirements for trust service providers | Reference framework for our operational controls.
-Sigill.ai is not yet audited against it — see compliance posture. |
+| ETSI EN 319 401 | General policy requirements for trust service providers | Reference framework for our operational controls. sigill.ai is not yet audited against it — see compliance posture. |

-| ETSI EN 319 411-1 / -2 | Policy and security requirements for CAs issuing qualified certificates | Reference framework for the CA partners Sigill.ai routes qualified seal issuance to.
-Sigill.ai is not itself a CA. |
+| ETSI EN 319 411-1 / -2 | Policy and security requirements for CAs issuing qualified certificates | Reference framework for CAs that issue the seal certificates customers bring (BYOC). sigill.ai does not issue certificates and is not itself a CA. Qualified electronic seals (QESeal) are not offered today — they are on the 2026 roadmap. |

-| ETSI EN 319 421 | Policy and security requirements for TSAs | Reference framework for the qualified TSAs Sigill.ai aggregates via the EU Trust List. |
+| ETSI EN 319 421 | Policy and security requirements for TSAs | Reference framework for the qualified TSAs sigill.ai aggregates via the EU Trust List. |

 | ETSI TS 119 461 | Identity proofing of trust service subjects | Reference framework.
-For qualified seal certificate issuance, identity proofing is performed by the CA partner under their own audited procedures — Sigill.ai does not itself perform face-to-face or remote video identity proofing. |
+Identity proofing for any customer-brought seal certificate (BYOC) is performed by the issuing CA under their own audited procedures — sigill.ai does not perform face-to-face or remote video identity proofing. |

 External trust anchors